Santorini, Crete and Cyprus Small Group Tour | Eastern Mediterranean Islands Tour

 Accommodation: Ibis Styles Heraklion or similar

-In the afternoon, we will visit Knossos, which was the capital of Minoan Crete.
+In the morning, we will visit Knossos, which was the capital of Minoan Crete.
 Knossos was inhabited for several thousand years until its destruction in 1375 BC, which marked the end of Minoan civilization.
 The palace of Knossos was built circa 1900 BC on the ruins of previous settlements.
 It was destroyed for the first time along with the other Protopalatial palaces around Crete in 1700 BC, probably by a large earthquake or foreign invaders.
 It was immediately rebuilt to an even more elaborate complex, and until its abandonment was damaged several times during earthquakes, invasions, and in 1450 BC by the colossal volcanic eruption of Thera.
 A British archaeologist excavated the site in 1900 AD and restored large parts of the palace.
 According to Greek mythology, the palace was designed by famed architect Dedalos with such complexity that no one inside could ever find its exit.
 King Minos, who commissioned the palace, then kept the architect prisoner to ensure that he would not reveal the palace plan to anyone.
 Dedalos, who was a great inventor, built 2 sets of wings so he and his son Ikaros could fly off the island, and so they did.
 On their way out, Dedalos warned his son not to fly too close to the sun because the wax that held the wings together would melt.
 However Ikaros, young and impulsive as he was, flew higher and higher until the sun rays dismantled his wings and the young boy fell to his death in the Aegean sea.
 The palace is also associated with the legend of Theseus killing the Minotaur.

 Later we will take a walking tour of Heraklion, including a visit to the Morosi Fountain, the Bembo Fountain, Venetian Loggia, Agios Titos Church, the Koules Fortress (Venetian), and the if time permits we stop at the local Market.